 What Is Brand Architecture?

-Brand architecture is a framework that guides how different aspects of a company’s branding strategy come together to form a coherent whole that communicates a consistent message across all consumer touch points with all the brand's business products or services while clearly distinguishing between distinct product lines, if applicable.
+Brand architecture is a framework that guides how different aspects of a company’s branding strategy come together to form a coherent whole that communicates a consistent message across all consumer touch points with all the brand’s business products or services while clearly distinguishing between distinct product lines, if applicable.
+At the highest level, a corporate brand encompasses various family and individual brands beneath it.

 By leveraging brand architecture strategies, companies can create strong relationships between their internal brands and external customers to foster loyalty and trust in their offerings.
 This will, in turn, increase recognition for their brands and sales performance over time.

-Advantages and Benefits of a Well-Organized Brand Structure
+Benefits of a Well-Organized Brand Structure

 Source: Verge